Catherine LaCugna: Awards

 Professor LaCugna received two significant teaching awards from Notre Dame University.
 In 1993, she received the Frank O'Malley undergraduate teaching award, and she received the Charles E. Sheedy Teaching Award in 1996.
 Her 1991 book, God for Us: The Trinity and Christian Life, won a first place award from the Catholic Press Association.

 Death and Legacy

 Catherine LaCugna taught at University of Notre Dame until her death from cancer.
 She finished her spring semester 1997 classes on April 29 and then died on May 3, 1997.
 She is buried at the university's Cedar Grove cemetery.
-Her grave marker includes a sentence from her book God for Us, "We were created for the purpose of glorifying God by living in right relationship as Jesus Christ did, by becoming holy through the power of the Spirit of God, by existing as persons in communion wiht God and every other creature."
+Her grave marker includes a sentence from her book God for Us, "We were created for the purpose of glorifying God by living in right relationship as Jesus Christ did, by becoming holy through the power of the Spirit of God, by existing as persons in communion with God and every other creature."

 In 2005, the Catholic Theological Society of America created the Catherine Mowry LaCugna Award.
 It is given annually "to new scholars for the best academic essay in the field of theology within the Roman Catholic tradition."